oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/wear_device.png)

-Next, select the new Android Wear virtual device you just created in the Android Virtual Device manager and click the green Play button in the Actions section to launch it:
+Next, select the new Android Wear virtual device you just created in the Android Virtual Device manager and click the **green play button** in the Actions section to launch it:

 ![](Images/AVD_after.png)

-After a short while (unless you're running a version of Android Studio < 1.0, in which case you probably have time to go make a brew) you'll see the following:
+After a short while, (unless you're running a version of Android Studio < 1.0, in which case you probably have time to go make a brew), you'll see the following:

 ![](Images/emulator.png)